billoneta/kitsune/.github/ISSUE_TEMPLATE/feature_request.md

-## Feature Request

-### Is your feature request related to a problem?
-Please describe.

-A clear and concise description of the problem you're facing and why this feature is needed.
-Example: "I'm frustrated when..."

-### Describe the solution you'd like

-A clear and concise description of what you want to happen.
-Include specific details about how you envision the feature working.

-### Describe alternatives you've considered

-Any alternative solutions or features you've thought about that could solve the problem, including reasons for rejection or acceptance.

-### Additional context

-Add any other context, screenshots, designs, or notes about the feature request here.

 ---
+name: Feature Request
+about: Pitch us your bright idea for this project
+title: ''
+labels: ''
+assignees: ''
+---

+### Is your idea born from a problem?
+Tell us!
+Give us a quick rundown of the headache you’re trying to fix.
+Example: “I get annoyed when [...]”

+### What’s your brilliant solution?
+Spell out clearly what you want to see happen instead.

+### Tried anything else?
+List any other fixes or features you’ve thought about — we love alternatives!

-### Checklist
+### Extra details

-- [ ] I have searched the existing feature requests and did not find a similar one.
-- [ ] This feature is important for improving user experience or performance.
-- [ ] I am willing to contribute this feature (if applicable).
+Drop any other context, mockups, or screenshots that’ll help us get your vision.